Girish Sharma: Personal life

 Girish Sharma was born in Yamunanagar, Haryana.
-His family hails from Biron Dewal Uttrakhand.His father passed away when he was in 10th class.
+His family hails from Biron Dewal Uttrakhand.His father died when he was in 10th class.
 He did schooling from B D Senior Secondary School Ambala Cantt.

 Career

 Girish Sharma worked with zoOm TV as a Producer where he also appeared as zoom ki Guthhi in promotional video of Comedy nights with Kapil for zoOm TV.
 He started his YouTube channel of Anchoring Training Video.